Coreoz/create-plume-react-project/templates/admin/src/components/theme/utils/README.md

   keyExtractor: (user: User) => user.lastName,
 };
 ```
-2. Create a 'listObjectFilters' from your Admin Theme
+2. Create a 'multipleChoiceObjectFilterMenu' from your Admin Theme
     1. Provide a 'filterMenuKey', that will be the useful for the state storage: `filterMenuKey="user"`
     2. Provide the filters you created: `filters={userFilters}`
     3. Provide the callback that will be called when the filters will change: `onFilterValueClicked={(filterElementKey: string, valueSelected: string, isChecked: boolean) => {}}`